dadviegas/express-webpack-server/README.md

 }
 ```

-For development of another pages should be enough to add the html page in the source folder then add the new pages in the setup (pages and chunks part)
+For development of other pages should be enough to add the html page in the source folder then add the new pages in the setup (pages and chunks part)